KHNajafi/getting_cleaning_data/codebook.md

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

-gravityMean
+- gravityMean
-tBodyAccMean
+- tBodyAccMean
-tBodyAccJerkMean
+- tBodyAccJerkMean
-tBodyGyroMean
+- tBodyGyroMean
-tBodyGyroJerkMean
+- tBodyGyroJerkMean

-The complete list of variables of each feature vector is available in 'features.txt'